jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 The outer match stops as soon as it finds a closing `}`.
 But when the  syntax plugin finds an  inner block, it doesn't update  the end of the outer match to the second `}`.
 So, all your matches end on the same `}`.

+Note that the `extend` argument doesn't help here.

 ##
-# :syn region
+# `:help :syn-region`
 ## My buffer contains some text matching the beginning of a syntax region, but not its end.
 What will be highlighted?

 Everything from the beginning of the region until the end of the buffer.

 MRE:

-    syn region xString start=/"/ end=/"/
+    syntax region xString start=/"/ end=/"/
-    hi link xString DiffAdd
+    highlight link xString DiffAdd

 If you source the previous syntax statements while your buffer contains: